fessionalpro/wings-doc/src/0-wings/0d-qa-devops.md

 Given the current Fastjson-2.0.18 compatibility and stability is still very problematic and should be avoided.

-* FastJsonHelper - Global configuration for FastJson compatibility, all JSON should use this class.
+* FastJsonHelper - internal or transient data, static method
-* JacksonHelper - Global configuration for Jackson, recommended for static use.
+* JacksonHelper - non-web tier, without timezone/i18n auto convertion, static method
+* ObjectMapper - web tier, timezone/i18n auto convertion, inject Bean

 NOTE: json format has compatibility issues, the following are the diff, see JsonHelperCompatibleTest for details.

 * Jackson Default
+  - `transient` output
+  - `@Transient` No output
   - `byte[]` as base64, `[]` as `""`
   - `char[]` as String, `[]` as `""`
+  - WRITE_DATES_AS_TIMESTAMPS as timestamp UTC
+  - `ZonedDateTime` parse as `2023-04-04T21:07:08Z` lost timezone
+  - `OffsetDateTime` parse as `2023-04-05T10:07:08Z` lost timezone
 * Jackson Wings Help
+  - `transient` No output
+  - WRITE_DATES_AS_TIMESTAMPS = false
   - `LocalDateTime` as `"2023-04-05T06:07:08"`
-  - `ZonedDateTime` as `"2023-04-05T06:07:08[America/New_York]"`
+  - `ZonedDateTime` as `"2023-04-05T06:07:08[America/New_York]"` keep timezone
-  - `OffsetDateTime` as `"2023-04-05T06:07:08-04:00"`
+  - `OffsetDateTime` as `"2023-04-05T06:07:08-04:00"` keep timezone
 * Jackson Wings Bean
   - `LocalDateTime` as `"2023-04-05 06:07:08"`
   - `ZonedDateTime` as `"2023-04-05 06:07:08 Asia/Shanghai"`